solliancenet/microsoft-postgresql-developer-guide/04_EndToEndDev/samples/04-01-PostgreSQL-Developer-Features/README.md

 Per the [postgresql documentation](https://www.postgresql.org/docs/devel/monitoring-stats.html#MONITORING-PG-STAT-IO-VIEW) : "The pg_stat_io view will contain one row for each combination of backend type, target I/O object, and I/O context, showing cluster-wide I/O statistics.
 Combinations which do not make sense are omitted.

-Currently, I/O on relations (e.g. tables, indexes) is tracked.
-However, relation I/O which bypasses shared buffers (e.g. when moving a table from one tablespace to another) is currently not tracked."
+Currently, I/O on relations (e.g., tables, indexes) is tracked.
+However, relation I/O which bypasses shared buffers (e.g., when moving a table from one tablespace to another) is currently not tracked."

 1. Run the following command to clear the stats and see the information available, you should see all zeros: